audioxide/data/data/posts/20201126-articles-state-of-rapture-the-music-of-bioshock.md

 Although concept art and story details gave Schyman an insight into the world early on, it was the failed dream of Rapture that touched him most, and guided his approach to its sound.
 He recognised Andrew Ryan’s uber individualistic vision as another ideal corrupted and warped out of recognition.
 “It was tragic to me,” Schyman says.
 Fleeing fascism, communism, and theocracy, Rapture was simply free to create its own nightmare.

 It called for something less colourful than traditional video game soundtracks, and Schyman had a willing partner in Ridgeway.
-‘Sometimes you get into the right mindset,” Schyman says.
+“Sometimes you get into the right mindset,” Schyman says.
 “That was certainly one.
 I had a really good partner in Emily.
 She was open and experimental.
 Some people might have heard of the stuff I did and went, “That’s really too different for a game score.”
 She was the opposite.
 She loved it.
 It was the right people doing the right game.’

 The BioSchock soundtrack has two key strains that reflect its crumbling world.
 The first: grand classical arrangements.
 The second: dissonant avant-garde experimentation from the mid 20th century.